 A Wealth Management Advisor's Guide to Centers of Influence

-What Is a COI?
+What Is a Center of Influence?

-Who Are COIs for Financial Advisors?
+Who Are Centers of Influence for Financial Advisors?

 Think of your ideal client profile.
 Now consider those professionals in the community who are interacting with your ideal client on a regular basis.

-COIs for financial advisors can include:
+Types of centers of influence for financial advisors can include:

-How Can You Develop Relationships With COIs?
+How Can You Develop Relationships With Centers of Influence?